Active Directory discovery rules allow you to discover computers being part of an AD domain.

 - Select Run custom query to discover computers based on results of a custom query.
 In the text field at the bottom, specify a LDAP query that must return a list of computers to scan.

 In the Exclusion mask field, specify a mask for names of computers that must be excluded from discovery.
-The mask can contain the asterisk (*) that stands for zero or more characters.
+The mask can contain an asterisk (*) that stands for zero or more characters.
 You can specify multiple masks separated with commas.

 Select the Ignore offline computers check box to exclude from discovery computers that did not contact a domain controlled for 30 days or longer.